w3geo/agraratlas/README.md

 To rebuild only the app, assuming that the vector tiles were already deployed, run

     npm run build-app

+## Creating sprites for the Mapbox Style file

+The sprites in `public/map/` are created from the svg images in `pulic/map/icons/`.
+When adding new svg images to that folder, run

+    npm run sprites

 ## Recommended IDE Setup